tonykwok1992/dl4j_human_remover/README.md

 https://github.com/PacktPublishing/OpenCV-with-Python-By-Example/blob/master/Chapter07/object_removal.py

 ## Ideas / Improvement
 My original thought before discovering Seam Carving Algorithm is to use Deep Learning for Generative inpainting too (e.g. https://github.com/JiahuiYu/generative_inpainting).
-However, I find that it is not always that straightforward to port Tensorflow model to nd4j if it isn't already in frozen graph format.
-Therefore I've turned to traditional Computer Vision algorithm and find Seam Carving, which surprising produce better result visually on my few testing images.
+However, I found that it is not always that straightforward to port Tensorflow model to nd4j if it isn't already in frozen graph format.
+Therefore I've turned to traditional Computer Vision algorithm and find Seam Carving, which surprisingly produce a better result visually on my few testing images.

 Feel free to submit Pull requests for idea contribution